Litzuck/lol-esports-spectate/README.md

 ## Example Application

-For an example application using this module to create something like the official esports spectator go [here](./example/README.md)
+~~For an example application using this module to create something like the official esports spectator go [here](./example/README.md)~~
+The example client has been moved to a standalone repository, which can be found [here](https://github.com/Litzuck/lol-spectator-overlay-client)
 ## Download
 LolEsportsSpectate is installable via: